By Dr. Mercola

 This happens because fish oil is a bit perishable, and oxidation leads to the formation of harmful free radicals.
-Antioxidants are therefore necessary to ensure that the fish oil doesn't oxidize and become rancid in your body.
+Antioxidants and other protections are therefore necessary to ensure that the fish oil doesn't oxidize and become rancid in your body.

 • Cod liver oil – I no longer recommend this because of the potential for problematic ratios of vitamins A and D.